 Naushad Moosa names India squad for AFC U23 Asian Cup qualifiers

-New Delhi, Aug 31: India U23 men’s national team head coach Naushad Moosa, on Sunday, announced the 23-member squad that will play the AFC U23 Asian...
+India U23 men’s national team head coach Naushad Moosa, on Sunday, announced the 23-member squad that will play the AFC U23 Asian Cup Qualifiers in...

 India have been drawn in Group H of the qualifiers, where they will play Bahrain (September 3), hosts Qatar (September 6) and Brunei Darussalam (September 9).
 The group winners and the four best second-placed teams from the 11 groups will qualify for the AFC U23 Asian Cup Saudi Arabia 2026.